European-Unified-ID/EUID-docs/api/v2/guides/_publisher-client-side_COPY_FROM_UID2.md

       break;

     case "IdentityUpdated":
-      // The IdentityUpdated event happens when an EUID token is generated or refreshed.
+      // The IdentityUpdated event happens when a UID2 token is generated or refreshed.
       // payload.identity contains the resulting latest identity. break;
   }